ISISComputingGroup/ibex_user_manual/doc/how_to/Manage-the-DAE.rst

 Run Control Buttons
 ~~~~~~~~~~~~~~~~~~~

 The Run Summary tab also provides some buttons to control the acquisition of data.
-Which buttons are available is dependent on the current status of the DAE; this is displayed in the ``Run Status`` field and the IBEX [[Dashboard]].
+Which buttons are available is dependent on the current status of the DAE; this is displayed in the ``Run Status`` field and the IBEX :doc:`/gui/Dashboard`.

 Begin Run
    Beginning a run instructs the ICP to tell the DAE to start collecting data.
 The run status of the DAE will change to BEGINNING and then RUNNING.